mareskav/RouteMaker/README.md

 ### Known bugs:
 - Route color change broken for whole route when Points off the route feature was added.
-- Save image (Uložit obrázek) button do not render everything on the map.
+- Save image (Uložit obrázek) button do not render everything from the map.